AutumnKenny/Resumes/README.md

 # Resumes
-Location for my CVs and resumes, which are encrypted for privacy.
+Location for my CVs and resumes.
+They are encrypted for privacy.